-I was expecting maybe 10-15 people to respond, but I went on to receive a whopping 42 submissions!!
+Honestly, we was expecting maybe 10-15 people to respond, but went on to receive a whopping 42 submissions!!

-Instead of condensing all their juicy insights into one roundup, I decided to spread them over a series of four blog posts.
+Instead of condensing all their juicy insights into one roundup, we decided to spread them over a series of four blog posts.

-Doing it this way will allow me to dig deep into each topic, and will provide my readers with the best possible value.
+Doing it this way will allow us to dig deep into each topic, and will provide you all with the best possible value.

-That said, as this is an introduction piece, I am going to give you a sneak-peek into each topic (we will get to later on).
+That said, as this is an introduction piece, we’re going to give you a sneak-peek into each topic (we will get to later on).